CIMR-Algos/SeaIceDrift_ATBD_v2/book/_build/html/_sources/baseline_algorithm_definition.md

 Ideally, the sea-ice motion tracking algorithm described below is applied for several (start, end) image pair to obtain a good temporal sampling of the sea-ice motion (e.g. 24 hours, 18 hours, 12 hours, 6 hours, etc...).
 At max, the sea-ice motion tracking algorithm would be applied with all (start, end) image pairs for which the valid time of the start image is less or equal to 24 hours from the valid time of the end image.
 Each (start, end) image pair will correspond to different area of intersect between the two swaths, and thus to different numbers of resulting sea-ice drift vectors.
 Pairs with too limited overlaps could be discarded up-front to favour processing pairs with a large overlap.
-Because swath-to-swath motion tracking is very sensitive to (systematic) geolocation errors {cite:p}`lavergne:2021:s2s` it might be preferrable to not process some pairs (e.g. ascending vs descending) that would have larger uncertainties.
+Because swath-to-swath motion tracking is very sensitive to (systematic) geolocation errors {cite:p}`lavergne:2021:s2s` it might be preferable to not process some pairs (e.g. ascending vs descending) that would have larger uncertainties.

 A hard limit is that the processing of all the image pairs must happen before the next input Level-1b input file is available for processing.
-Parallel computing strategy will help reduce the total processing time (since each image pair can be processed independently from each others).
-A schedulding strategy must be designed to affort the maximum number of image pairs before it causes a problem for product latency.
+Parallel computing strategy will help reduce the total processing time (since each image pair can be processed independently of each others).
+A scheduling strategy must be designed to afford the maximum number of image pairs before it causes a problem for product latency.

 At this stage it is TBD if each (start, end) image pairs results in individual Level-2 product files (better for the latency) or if all the sea-ice drift vectors (with different time spans) are concatenated in a single
 Level-2 product file.